Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 It was a case of love at first sight with the couple.
 The first evening that Crawford saw the girl at the boarding house No. 225 East Front street, where they both lived he felt sure she was his affinity.
 His love was reciprocated.
 In a few days they were together constantly.
 As the time passed the love grew until they saw they could not live without one another and accordingly the ceremony was performed that made them one.

 The Wilmington birth register recorded the birth of a black male child at the Homeopathic Hospital on December 31, 1904.
 The birth was reported by the superintendent the following year.
-He was unable to provide the child’s full name, but stated that he was the first born to George Crawford, a laborer from Virginia, and Maude (unknown last name), a 20-year-old woman from Delaware.
+He was unable to provide the child’s full name but stated that he was the first born to George Crawford, a laborer from Virginia, and Maude (unknown last name), a 20-year-old woman from Delaware.
 If both the newspaper article and birth register refer to the correct family, Crawford’s mother was already pregnant when she arrived in Wilmington.

 It appears that Crawford was living at 1130 East 15th Street when a younger sister, Alice, was born on October 24, 1905.
 Tragically, she died five days later.
 The following year, his younger brother, Frank Columbus Crawford (1906–1977), was born at 225 East Front Street.
 Records suggest that Frank and Maud Crawford divorced prior to 1909.
-Crawford’s mother remarried to Robert Singleton on an unknown date and eventually moved to New Jersey.
+Crawford’s mother remarried, to Robert Singleton, on an unknown date and eventually moved to New Jersey.
 It appears that Russell Crawford had at least 12 half-siblings, three of whom served in the U.S. Army during World War II: Alvin, Jack, and Willard Singleton.

 Military Career & Marriage

 In the years following World War I, isolationist sentiment and budget cuts, later exacerbated by the Great Depression, drastically shrank the size of the Army.
 Opportunities for advancement were extremely limited and transfers often came with a demotion to private.
 To make matters worse, the U.S. Army was segregated.
-African American soldiers like Crawford could only be members of all-black units, often commanded by white officers.
+Black soldiers like Crawford could only be members of all-black units, often commanded by white officers.
 According to his family’s statement, Crawford was stationed at Fort Benning, Georgia, for 22 years.

 Private Crawford joined the Infantry School Service Detachment (Colored) at Benning on May 23, 1920.
 Records from July 1920 onward refer to his unit as the Infantry School Detachment (Colored), from January 1921 as Company “A” (Provisional), Infantry School Detachment (Colored), and from July 1921 as Company “A,” Infantry School Detachment (Colored).